 Hurricane Harvey kicked off the historically destructive 2017 storm season and became the second-most costly hurricane to hit the U.S. mainland since 1900.

 Families are still recovering from Hurricane Maria after the monster storm devastated Puerto Rico and much of the Caribbean last September.

-In the midst of all the conflicting headlines you see each day, you’ve probably heard about the Africa hunger crisis.
+In the midst of all the conflicting headlines you see each day, you’ve probably heard about the East Africa hunger crisis.
 Here are a few basic facts about drought, famine, malnutrition, and hunger in Africa as well as how you can help World Vision respond.